 When I am riding alone, cycling is meditation for me.
 When riding with friends, it’s uninterrupted time together.
 In both cases, it means leaving my busy life behind.
 No random e-mails, no urgent phone calls, nobody coming to my desk.
-Usually no one even knows exactly where I am (although I leave an itinerary with my family just in case something unexpected happens).
+Usually no one even knows exactly where I am (although I leave an itinerary just in case something unexpected happens).

 It’s an important for me to keep relearning the ability to live in the moment – for significant periods of time.
 I value it greatly.
 I need it in order to refresh my creativity which is behind every issue of Bicycle Quarterly and every product we develop for Compass Bicycles.

 You may have figured out that I don’t have a cell phone.
 Of course I have been told repeatedly how cell phones have saved lives when they were used to call for help in emergencies.
 That is undeniable.
 One can also argue that these are rare exceptions.
 In any case, it’s a risk that I find is an acceptable trade-off for being out of reach.

 For me, careful planning, anticipating problems and being alert are more important than the ability to call for help – if there is cell phone connection at all.
 (Many of our favorite rides are out of range.)